 So if you consume too much caffeine, you will feel the unpleasant aftertaste in your mouth the following day.

 What Are The Causes Of Acidic Coffee?

-Some of the main causes for acidic taste in coffee are overly hot brewing water; acidic coffee flavorings; and excessive consumption of caffeine.
+Some of the main causes for the acidic taste in coffee are overly hot brewing water; acidic coffee flavorings; and excessive consumption of caffeine.

 Water that is overly hot can increase the levels of acids produced by coffee beans.

-To avoid acidic taste in your cup of java, be sure to use water that is between 195-205 F or below percolating temperature.
+To avoid an acidic taste in your cup of java, be sure to use water that is between 195-205 F or below percolating temperature.